-State Retail Operations Non-Retail Operations Both limited to working surfaces, tools, and stationary and mobile equipment controls. • Equip customer entrances and exits, checkout stations, etc. with proper sanitation products and provide personal and sanitizers to all frontline staff. • Ensure that sanitary facilities stay operational and stocked at all times. • Provide resources to promote employees' personal hygiene. • Adjust or modify store hours to provide adequate time for regular, thorough cleaning and product stocking. • Provide time for workers to implement cleaning practices before and after shifts. • Install hands-free devices. • Encourage the use of debit or credit cards by customers. guests to meeting rooms upon entry to office space rather than congregating in lobbies or common areas.
+State Retail Operations Non-Retail Operations Both limited to working surfaces, tools, and stationary and mobile equipment controls.
+Equip customer entrances and exits, checkout stations, etc. with proper sanitation products and provide personal and sanitizers to all frontline staff.
+Ensure that sanitary facilities stay operational and stocked at all times.
+Provide resources to promote employees' personal hygiene.
+Adjust or modify store hours to provide adequate time for regular, thorough cleaning and product stocking.
+Provide time for workers to implement cleaning practices before and after shifts.
+Install hands-free devices.
+Encourage the use of debit or credit cards by customers. guests to meeting rooms upon entry to office space rather than congregating in lobbies or common areas.
 Require employees to clean and disinfect personal work areas often and supply the necessary cleaning products.
 Adjust or modify hours to provide adequate time for regular thorough cleaning and disinfection of office spaces.
 Avoid sharing phones, other work supplies, or office equipment wherever possible.
 Where such items must be shared, disinfect between shifts or uses, whichever is more frequent.
 Ensure that sanitary facilities stay operational and stocked at all times and provide additional soap, paper towels, and hand sanitizer when needed.
 Stagger employee breaks.
 Close or restrict common areas, using barriers, or increasing physical distancing between tables/chairs.
 Install production transfer-aiding materials to reduce person-to-person production hand-offs.
-Colorado Beginning on May 1, 2020, Permits critical businesses Note that insurance services are deemed "critical." permits retail businesses to phase- to continue operating,
+Colorado Public Health Beginning on May 1, 2020, permits retail businesses to phase-in a public opening, if they are Permits critical businesses to continue operating, provided they: Note that insurance services are deemed "critical."
+Requires employers to take the following measures within the